 The primary reason someone buys a business is to get a return on the investment.
 Each potential acquisition will be judged on the level of future profits the buyer believes the business can generate and the level of risk attached to reaching these targets.

-Buyers will minimise their risk by carrying out a thorough due diligence and investigate the business.
+Buyers will minimise their risk by carrying out thorough due diligence and investigating the business.
 Sellers can maximise their position by being prepared for the scrutiny that prospective purchasers will put the business under.
-The more prepared the seller the higher the ultimate price that they may negotiate.
+The more prepared the seller, the higher the ultimate price that they may negotiate.

 - Ensuring there is a sound financial history.